automerge/MeetingNotes/MeetingNotes/Documentation.docc/AppWalkthrough.md

     }
 ```

-On any updates to that field, the view calls `storeModelUpdates()` on the document and notifies the Undo manager that a change has happened.
+On any updates to that field, the view notifies the Undo manager that a change has happened and calls `storeModelUpdates()` on the document.
-The Undo manager isn't used to build up a queue of changes that could be reversed, instead being the means to notify the SwiftUI document-based app framework that a change _has_ occured, so that it can mark the document as dirty.
+The Undo manager isn't used to build up a queue of changes to be reversed.
+Instead it is a means to notify the document-based app framework that a change occurred, so that it can mark the document as dirty.
 In the macOS app, this provides a visual affordance to let the person using the app know that the document has been updated and can be saved.
-In the iOS app, this automatically saves the document.
+In the iOS app, the framework automatically saves the document.

-This main document view also provides a list of each of the `AgendaItem` instances from our model, includes a button to add new, emtpy item, and a contextual menu option to delete an item.
+This main document view also provides a list of the `AgendaItem` instances, includes a button to add new one, and each has a contextual menu option to delete it.

 The detail view is provided by [EditableAgendaItemView](https://github.com/automerge/MeetingNotes/blob/main/MeetingNotes/Views/EditableAgendaItemView.swift).
-Like the main document view, it maintains a reference to `MeetingNotesDocument` as the property `document` to write changes back into the Automerge document, and maintains its own `@State` value for the agenda item's title.
+Like the main document view, it maintains a reference to `MeetingNotesDocument` as the property `document.
+The view maintains its own `@State` value for an agenda item's title.
-The view is also passed a unique, stable identifier for each agenda item, which is used to handle selection from the list view, using `id()` to identify the detail view with it's ID.
+The view is passed a unique, stable identifier for each agenda item, which it uses to handle selection from the list view, using `id()` to identify the detail view to make sure it updates when a selection changes.

-The state of the view is set up using `.onAppear()` and is refreshed when the view sees an update to the Document's objectWillChange publisher.
+The view sets its state using `.onAppear()`, and is refreshed when the view sees an update to the Document's `objectWillChange` publisher.

 ```swift
 .onAppear(perform: {